Puppy Checklist :: Things to have in place prior to bring your puppy home

 Blankets & bedding should be washed before using as well, even new.
 Get all the chemicals and dyes out in the wash not in your puppies

 mouth!
-I don't use a bed in the kennel because of accidents.
+I don't use a bed in the kennel.
+Mainly because of destruction.
 I will use towels and old blankets cut into double the size of the kennel,

 easier to wash and you usually can get a couple out of a regular blanket.
-These kids are big so if your getting a dog bed go big right
+My line is generally large so if your getting a dog bed go big right

 Brushes are a necessity for the indoor pet.
 They are also useful in helping your puppy get ready for the groomer at some point.
 Groomer?
-Yes its nice to have a shower and shave and what I really enjoy is the expression of the anal glands, done….. by someone else.
-WoRtH EvErY PeNnY.
-Look it up and or ask if your not sure what the heck I'm talking about.
-You will thank me later and so will your cloths.
+Yes its nice to have a shower and shave (lol).
+I have trained many pups and dogs to enjoy a good wet dry vacuums.
+Its nice for blowing the coat seasons.
+Blowers are a great extra tool as well.

-Stain and scent remover on hand for accidents that most likely will occur while training the outdoor potty.
+Stain and scent remover on hand for accidents that could occur while training the outdoor potty.
 I don't buy 20 dollar scent

 stuff, I use a couple shots of windex on a paper towel after I have cleaned it all up including any stain, blotting it and stepping on the

 spot with paper towel.
-If you get a loose stool on carpet don't use the squeesh grab and rub technique for pick up, it rubs loose stool into
+If you get a loose stool on carpet don't use the squash grab and rub technique for pick up, it rubs loose stool into

 the fiber instead of leaving it on the top of the carpet.
 If its loose grab and squeeze just above the carpet and try to lift the whole mess